• Skip to main content

 Instructions

-• Prepare 6 sheets of 7-8 inches of heavy-duty aluminum foil.
+• Prepare 6 sheets of 7-8 inches aluminum foils.
+(I am using 12 inches wide foil.)

-• Steaming in Instant pot: place 1 cup of water into the inner pot, and fit in trivet.
+Instant pot - Place 1 cup of water into the inner pot and fit in a trivet.
 Place wrapped sausages in and cook at high pressure for 16 minutes.
-Quick release pressure after timer goes off.
+Quick-release pressure after the timer goes off.

 Notes